61 Sever Street

 Office Location: Borger 204

 Dr. Janardan Kumar holds a Ph.D. from the Central Drug Research Institute in Lucknow, India, and an master’s from the University of Allahabad in India, both in biochemistry.
-He is chair of the natural sciences department at Becker College and is actively engaged in the advancement of course curriculum in microbiology and chemistry.
+He is actively engaged in the advancement of course curriculum in microbiology and chemistry.

 Prior to coming to Becker College, while a research assistant professor at Tufts University, Dr. Kumar engineered a new digital perfusion system used for the discovery of drugs to treat glaucoma.
 In his position as research associate and research assistant professor at the Duke University Medical Center in Durham, North Carolina, he published his work on kinectin, a novel diagnostic marker of autoimmune diseases, in Science (1995).
 As a staff scientist at TEI in Boston, he identified a successful strategy for making insulin-producing cells from human skin fibroblast (human adult stem cells).